35percent/11tystarter/src/posts/2020-09-20-the-elephant-traders-who-face-the-end-without-new-homes.md

 ---
 layout: posts
 title: The Elephant traders who face the end without new homes
-subtitle: "Only 40 traders have 'found new premises' as centre closure looms"
+description: "Only 40 traders have 'found new premises' as centre closure looms"
 image: img/lescreenshot.png
 date: 2020-09-22
 ---